hn-yu/hn-yu/README.md

 Hi there, it's Haonan Yu.
 I'm a fresh-year Ph.D. student at **School of Energy Science and Engineering, Central South University**.

-*Fun Fact: Haonan did not gain admission to the Master's program at this university but accepted into the Doctoral program three years later, luckily advised by Prof. Zhiqiang Sun.*
+*Fun Fact: Haonan did not gain admission to the Master's program at this university but was accepted into the Doctoral program three years later, luckily advised by Prof. Zhiqiang Sun.*

 > Here is uh, here's my resume.
 I mean technically it says uh curriculum vitae. - Jesse Pinkman in the show "Breaking Bad"